Introduction to Cultivating Marigolds

 Can marigolds be grown in containers?

-Yes, if you choose a large enough container with good drainage to allow for healthy root development.
+Marigolds can thrive in containers as long as you select a large enough pot with good drainage to support healthy root growth.

 What should I do if my marigolds are not blooming?